Inference via robust optimal transportation: theory and methods: Robust Wasserstein distance

-The results of the previous section are obtained using an upper bound on $W_1$: for the inequalities to hold, the underlying measure $\mu$ needs to satisfy some conditions based on $W_1$, like e.g. some moment restrictions.
-The goal of this section is to derive novel non asymptotic upper bounds working directly on $W^{(\lambda)}$ and without imposing stringent moment conditions.To stress the generality of the bounds that we are going to obtain and to put uder the spotlight the role of $\lambda$ to control the concentration, we consider the $O\cup I$ framework, in which the majority of the data $(X_i)_{i\in I}$ are \textit{inliers}, that is i.i.d. informative data with distribution $\mu$, whilst a few data $(X_i)_{i\in O}$ are \emph{outliers}, meaning that they are not i.i.d. with distribution $\mu$; see \cite{LCL20}.
-Then we state
+We obtained the results in Th. \ref{thmCI} using an upper bound on $W_1$.
+The simplicity of our argument comes with a cost: for Th. \ref{thmCI} to hold, the underlying measure $\mu$ needs to satisfy some conditions required for $W_1$, like e.g. some moment restrictions.
+To obtain bounds that do not need these stringent conditions, in the next theorem we derive novel non asymptotic upper bounds working directly on $W^{(\lambda)}$.
+The techniques that we apply to obtain our new results put under the spotlight the role of $\lambda$ to control the concentration in the $O\cup I$ framework.